Best Acoustic Electric Guitar – Under $300 $500 $750 & $1000

 Are Acoustic Electric Guitars Better than Acoustic Guitars with No Built-in Pickups?

 The main advantage of an electric acoustic guitar vs acoustic guitar is the convenience of getting amplified without the need for external hardware or mics.
-And this ability has changed live performances - making it much easier to get good amplified acoustic tones even in small venues.
+And this ability has changed live performances – making it much easier to get good amplified acoustic guitar sounds even in small venues.

 Note that recording through mics is still the professional choice, but acoustic-electric guitars give us more convenient options.
 These advantages are enough reasons for me to recommend acoustic-electric guitars to my students.